Algebraic aspects and functoriality of the set of affiliated operators: Introduction

 Clearly, any attempt at understanding the functorial nature of affiliation must begin with the exploration of the functorial nature of the set of domains of affiliated operators.
 With the Douglas factorization lemma (see \cite{douglas_lemma_paper}, \cite[Theorem 2.1]{nayak_douglas_vNa}) as the main tool, in \S \ref{sec:aff_subspaces} we establish the functorial nature of the lattice of operator ranges, which we denote by $\affs{\kM}$.
 As a generalization of a result of Fillmore and Williams (see \cite[Theorem 1.1]{fillmore-williams}), in Theorem \ref{thm:dom_ran} we show that $\affs{\kM}$ is precisely the set of domains of MvN-affiliated operators for $\kM$.

 In our quest to identify the appropriate algebraic structure on the set of affiliated operators, we first expand the scope of the definition of affiliation.

 \begin{definition} Let $\kM$ be a von Neumann algebra acting on the Hilbert space $\sH$.
 An unbounded operator $T$ on $\sH$ is said to be {\it affiliated} with $\mathscr{M}$ if $T = AB^\dagger$ for some $A, B\in \kM$ with $\nul(B) \subseteq \nul(A)$.
-The set of operators affiliated with $\kM$ is denoted by $\afm$.
-The restriction of $0_{\sH}$ to the zero-dimensional subspace, $\{ 0 \}_{\sH}$, of $\sH$ is said to be the {\it trivial affiliated operator} and is equal to $0_{\sH}^{\dagger}$. \end{definition} Note that the above definition makes no mention of the commutant of $\kM$.
+The set of operators affiliated with $\kM$ is denoted by $\afm$. \end{definition} Note that the above definition makes no mention of the commutant of $\kM$.
 For an intuitive interpretation of affiliated operators as `quotients' of operators in $\kM$, the reader may refer to the discussion in the beginning of \S \ref{sec:aff_operators}.
 Before we point out the connection between our definition of affiliation reflected in $\afm$ and the notion of MvN-affiliation, we take a short detour.